Olsson-Tim/CleanWinScript/README.md

    ```

 ### Notes
-- Changes to the right-click menu and File Explorer settings may require restarting Windows Explorer or your system to take full effect.
+- Changes to the right-click menu, File Explorer settings, and theme may require restarting Windows Explorer or your system to take full effect.
 - The script will check if each program is already installed before attempting installation.

 ## License